If the sun disappeared, would passive or active sensors miss it most?

 If you can answer this question, it will help you understand the concept of active and passive sensors in remote sensing.

 Active sensors have its own source of light or illumination.
 In particular, it actively sends a wave and measures that backscatter reflected back to it.

 But passive sensors measure reflected sunlight emitted from the sun.
 When the sun shines, passive sensors measure this energy.
 But more on this later.

 Cameras are passive AND active sensors

-The camera sends light to the target.
-The light reflects off the target back to the camera lens.
-This is the light that your camera measures.
+The camera sends its own source of light to the target and reflects back to the camera lens.
+This is the light that your camera captures.

 - Cameras are active sensors when the photographer uses flash.
 It illuminates its target and measures the reflecting energy back to the camera.

 - Cameras are passive sensors when the photographer does not use the flash.
 Because the camera is not sending the source of light, it uses naturally emitted light from the sun.